FelixSchoen/ParlorPlace/backend/guide/WEREWOLF_CHARACTER_CREATION.md

         return this.translateService.get("werewolf.log." + textValue, {player: Player.toNameRepresentation(l.targets[0].user, players)});
 ```

+Make sure not to mix up the `source` and `target` property in the backend, when sending logs.

 #### Voicelines

 For voicelines, edit `pack.json` and be sure to match the path given by the `WerewolfVoiceLineType`.
 This works in similar fashion as above: Replace `_` by `.`, and insert the role voicelines under `voiceline.role`.
 Be sure to adjust `getVoiceLine()` in `WerewolfResourcePack`, in order to match the voice line with the correct path (in case `voiceline.role` is not fitting for example).
-Make sure not to mix up the `source` and `target` property in the backend, when sending voicelines.